Andy Hunter (DJ): Biography

 In the meantime, Hunter worked on a new project, Presence.
 This resulted in an app and an album in 2016.
 The app is a tool designed to inspire people to spend more intentional time with God.
-It contains the music, video and poetry.
+It contains music, video and poetry.
 Every month Hunter releases a new song and video to the app.

 Recognition

 "Go" and "The Wonders of You" garnered placements in film and television, including uses in The Matrix Reloaded (trailer), Sky High (trailer), National Treasure (trailer), Tomb Raider 2 (trailer), Ballistic: Ecks vs. Sever, Catch That Kid, The Italian Job, and ABC’s hit Alias.
 His work has also been featured in a handful of video games, including SSX 3, Enter The Matrix, Total Club Manager 2004, Downhill Domination, Black Hawk Down, Lumines Mobile, Need for Speed Underground, Burnout Revenge and Forza Motorsport 2.
 His music is also featured in the Christian video game Dance Praise.
 The songs "Come On", "Go", and "Open My Eyes" are included with the game.

 In 2007, Microsoft used "Go" in the promotional video for Silverlight as well as in 2005 for promoting their "Plays For Sure" downloads.

 In 2008, the song "Come On" was used in promotional advertisements for the feature film version of Speed Racer.

 The songs "Go" and "Translucent" were used in the Dutch sport program Studio Sport in the Champions League year view.